 “This building was erected in memory of those who gave their lives in defense of their country 1914-1918 1939-1945.
 For their faith – for their courage – for their sacrifice, we will remember them.”

-- Visit the 'A Living Memorial' website to learn about the rich history of the Spring Garden Road Memorial Library, access archival documents, read newspaper clippings, see pictures, and more.
+- Visit the 'A Living Memorial' website, opens a new window to learn about the rich history of the Spring Garden Road Memorial Library, access archival documents, read newspaper clippings, see pictures, and more.

 - Visit the Halifax Central Library website to learn more about the plans to transition the memorial, which were developed in consultation with the Nova Scotia/Nunavut Command and The Royal Canadian Legion.